 A favorite for swimmers of all ages, the Merced River at the eastern end of Yosemite Valley offers soft, sandy beaches--perfect for spending an afternoon sunning and splashing.
 Tuolumne Meadows and the Park's High Sierra Camps also have some wonderful, secluded swimming areas.

 - Help protect the river by entering and exiting only on sandy beaches

 - Stay informed on swiftwater and other potential hazards in order have a safe and enjoyable swim

-Yosemite's hotels (Half Dome Village, Yosemite Valley Lodge, and Big Trees Lodge) all have swimming pools that all park guests are welcome to use.
+Half Dome Village and Yosemite Valley Lodge offer swimming pools that all park guests are welcome to use.
 Guests staying at the hotels can swim free.
 Visitors not staying at the hotels can pay a small fee to swim (see below).
 The Majestic Yosemite’s pool and Big Trees Lodge Pool are available only for guests staying at that specific lodge.

 - Use of our swimming pools is free to our overnight guests.

 - Non-lodging guests may use the pools at Half Dome Village and Yosemite Valley Lodge: